-In the following we present the results obtained during the pool for the star forming region NGC 604 in M33.
-To reduce the data we used the last stable version of crush (2.13-1).
+In the following we present the results obtained during the pool for the star forming region NGC 604 in M 33 .
+To reduce the data we used crush v 2.13-1.

 The crush suite offers different filtering schemes:

 - default: Standard pipeline reduction. - bright: For bright point-like sources (e.g., planets and pointing sources). - faint: For faint sources (S/N<30) but still visible in a single scan. - deep: For very faint sources which are not at all detected in single scans.
 This setting results in the most aggressive filtering. - extended: For structures larger than the field-of-view.
 This setting can be used alone or in combination with the above options.